-- F. Special Requirements: Required materials - 1.
+- E. Special Requirements: Required materials - 1.
 Pencils, an assortment of drawing pencils. - 2.
 Black Sharpie - 3.
-Ruler (12 inch minimum). - 4.
+A ruler - 4.
 Fine point or extra fine point "Bic" pen. - 5.
-Small drawing pad (at least 8.5" X 11") - G. Lab Policy: the purpose of this policy is to encourage the careful and proper use of the Design Communications lab; including equipment, materials and supplies, in order to improve the educational opportunities of each student.
+Small drawing pad (at least 8.5" X 11") - F. Lab Policy: the purpose of this policy is to encourage the careful and proper use of the Design Communications lab; including equipment, materials and supplies, in order to improve the educational opportunities of each student.